d-khan/Python-exercise/First_python_code.md

 ## What do you need to complete this exercise?

-- Please follow my video tutorial on [how to download and install Python and PyCharm Professional](https://youtu.be/nFN0JW43GKY).
+- Please follow my video tutorial [installing Python and PyCharm CE on Windows](https://youtu.be/nFN0JW43GKY).
+Note: The version you see may differ slightly from what is shown in the video.
 - Use the PyCharm IDE to write and compile your code.
 Submit your responses in a Markdown file on GitHub.
 Ensure that all code included in the Markdown file runs without errors.
 Refer to [Submitting Your Assignment Using GitHub](https://sdccd-edu.zoom.us/rec/share/F4rK6ZABMXlRn4aGlZ9P005e-iRKwq8rr9KuawDoJ77TdkybKU2tpf4l4QSe113g.ut4jpVaqaPY0oI7b?startTime=1725121532000) for detailed instructions.

 ### 1. Your first code